3DSIM/kube-prometheus-chart/README.md

 If you make changes and want to push a new version to quay.io, do the following...

 1. Bump the version in [Chart.yaml](Chart.yaml).
-2. Commit all outstanding changes to github
-3. If you  modified the dependencies in `requirements.yaml`, run the following commands to update them.
-(Currently dependencies are pushed to quay.io repo, but not checked into github.)
+2. If you modified the dependencies in `requirements.yaml`, run the following commands to update them.
+(Currently dependencies are pushed to quay.io repo, and checked into github.)
 ```
+helm repo add opsgoodness http://charts.opsgoodness.com
+helm repo add cloudposse https://charts.cloudposse.com/incubator
+rm -rf charts/ appr_charts/
 helm registry dep --overwrite
 helm dep build
 ```
 The above steps were taken from [this github comment](https://github.com/app-registry/appr-helm-plugin/issues/3#issuecomment-302701693)
-4. Login to quay.io (if you haven't previously)
+3. Login to quay.io (if you haven't previously)
 ```
 helm registry login -u <your username> quay.io
 ```
-5. Push new version
+4. Push new version
 ```
 helm registry push --namespace 3dsim quay.io
 ```

 See https://github.com/app-registry/appr-helm-plugin#create-and-push-your-own-chart for more info.

-6. Revert `requirements.yaml` changes.
-(The `registry` plugin for helm modified the file.
-We do not want to check them in.)
+5. Commit all outstanding changes to github